 This high school Project activity using the built environment is a great example of students using technology: https://youtu.be/Mu5vODUKTeg

-Hallmark 8: THE TEACHABLE MOMENT - Agile educators nimbly take advantage of those "off the curriculum grid" spontaneous learning opportunities when they occur.
+Hallmark 8: THE TEACHABLE MOMENT/Agility - Agility is one of the foundational tenets of 21st century education.
+Agile educators nimbly take advantage of those "off the curriculum grid" spontaneous learning opportunities when they occur.
 These teachable moments are powerful opportunities for effective, authentic teaching and learning to take place.
 Being able to identify and use real-time teachable moments is one of those transcendent qualities that good educators possess.
 Click here to see two examples of teachable moments in real-time.

 Hallmark 9: REPORTING OUT/CELEBRATION - Students will report out to peers, school staff, and the larger community: